SUSE/ha-sap-terraform-deployments/azure/README.md

 ```
 mkdir ../salt/hana_node/files/sshkeys; ssh-keygen -t rsa -f ../salt/hana_node/files/sshkeys/cluster.id_rsa
 ```
-The key files need to be named as you defined it in `terraform.tfvars` file.
+The key files must be named as you define them in the `terraform.tfvars` file

 After that we need to update the `terraform.tfvars` file and copy the pillar files to `salt/hana_node/files/pillar` folder.